yz-cnsdqz/yz-cnsdqz.github.io/index.md

 ## News
+- **[Dec.
+2024]** Our Workshop on 3D Human Understanding at CVPR'25 is accepted.
+Stay tuned for more details.
 - **[Sep.
 2024]** Serve as area chair for CVPR'25.
 - **[Sep.
 2024]** Organizing the workshop of [Foundation Models for 3D Humans](https://human-foundation.github.io/workshop-eccv-2024/) at ECCV'24.
 - **[May.
 2024]** Give a guest lecture about **RL in Behavior Modeling** in [Artificial Intelligence for Digital Characters - SS 24](https://cgl.ethz.ch/teaching/aichar24/home.php), hosted by Dr. Rafael Wampfler, Computer Graphics Lab, ETH Zurich.
 The revised lecture notes is [here]().